derekburgess/jaws/IMPLEMENTATION_PLAN.md

 6. Commit the complete Benchmark 0 bundle and update the milestone status/evidence here. **Complete:** the canonical bundle is [`benchmarks/baseline-0/`](benchmarks/baseline-0/).

-Milestone 1 dependency/package boundaries are complete.
-The next active work is quality automation, followed by the typed domain, result-envelope, settings, error, and service port contracts while continuously comparing CLI behavior and rankings with Benchmark 0.
+Milestone 1 dependency/package boundaries and quality automation are complete.
+The next active work is the typed domain and result-envelope contracts, followed by settings, errors, and service ports while continuously comparing CLI behavior and rankings with Benchmark 0.

 ## Change log

+### 2026-08-03 — Milestone 1 quality automation

+- Added a pinned Ruff formatter/linter over the complete Python tree and normalized the existing files once.
+The blocking lint floor covers import ordering, high-signal name and syntax errors, and stable pycodestyle error families without blanket suppressions.
+- Added strict mypy checking for the optional-dependency loader, clean-install profile runner, and benchmark-smoke adapter.
+The documented ratchet may expand but may not shrink; new Milestone 1 contract modules must enter it in the same change.
+- Added push, pull-request, and manual CI jobs for quality checks, offline correctness, and synthetic benchmark reporting.
+Correctness JUnit and benchmark JSON/Markdown are retained as workflow artifacts and the benchmark also renders a step summary.
+- Added scheduled/manual Neo4j and capture-tooling jobs.
+The former uses the exact Neo4j 5.26.28 community image; the latter installs and probes `tshark` without initiating a live capture.
+- Limited automation caches to pip downloads whose keys include the reviewed direct constraints, package metadata, and development profile.
+Model caching remains disabled until an immutable model revision can be included in its key.
+- Added a deterministic `report_only` benchmark artifact.
+Metric outcomes do not affect its exit status; harness execution, scenario identity, empty rankings, and invalid ranks remain blocking software errors.
+- Verification evidence: 66 offline correctness cases, Ruff, strict mypy, workflow structure/cache contracts, all three frozen bundle validators, and dependency integrity pass.
+Benchmark smoke remains Recall@3 5/5 with the same three benign top-three failures; Neo4j and PCAP tiers retain explicit unavailable-resource skips.
+- Completed the quality-automation checklist.
+The next Milestone 1 task is the typed domain and result-envelope contract foundation.

 ### 2026-08-03 — Milestone 1 dependency and packaging boundaries